E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ![Network Topology](./images/topology.png)

-The topology uses a router, switch, and administrator PC on the same network.
+The topology uses one router, one switch, and one administrator PC on the same network.

-The administrator PC is used to remotely access both R0 and SW0 through their IP addresses.
+PC-Admin is used to remotely manage both R0 and SW0.

 ---